 Bacs Direct Debit

-If you want to take payments then Direct Debit may be the best option for you.
+Direct Debit may be the best option for you if you want to take payments and get paid on time.
 It's a simple and cost-effective way to take recurring (and one-off) payments where same-day payment isn't required.

 What is Direct Debit?

-It's typically used for taking regular or recurring payments like household bills, subscriptions, memberships or charitable donations.
-However, it can be used for much more – even for one-off payments.
+Direct Debit is typically used for taking regular or recurring payments like household bills, subscriptions, memberships or charitable donations.
+However, Direct Debit is extremely flexible and can be used to collect a wide variety of payments, including:

 Advantages of Direct Debit

 Lower cost per transaction than credit and debit cards.

 Great for recurring payments.
 Once you have a Direct Debit in place, you can sit back and forget about it.